xh20/simple_pain_detection/README.md

 # simple_pain_detection

+## requirement.txt can be
+dlib
+opencv-python
+numpy
+pyrealsense2

 ### run with real-time pain detection, <make sure that you have a trained svm model!!>

 $ python --camera 1